mlpack/mlboard/README.md

     mockfunc("tag", 2, 2.1, f1);
     mockfunc("tag", 3, 3.1, f1);
     mockfunc("tag", 4, 4.1, f1);

-    f1.Close();
+    // This will allow you to indicate that you have logged all your data. f1.Close();
     end = std::chrono::system_clock::now();
     std::chrono::duration<double> elapsed_seconds = end - start;